15 best VPN and proxy detection tools for fraud prevention in 2026

 1. ShieldLabs

-Best for: startups and digital platforms with medium-to-high traffic that want self-serve anonymous-traffic detection as part of broader traffic-quality and abuse analysis, with VPN and proxy detection as one layer rather than the whole product.
+Best for: startups and digital platforms with medium-to-high traffic that want self-serve anonymous-traffic detection as one layer of broader traffic-quality and abuse analysis, not a standalone IP lookup.

 ShieldLabs is a multilayer detection platform.
-From a single JavaScript snippet, it detects anonymized connections (VPN, proxy, Tor, datacenter, iCloud Private Relay) and reads them alongside device intelligence, network, OS, and timezone signals to judge whether the full session is consistent, not just whether the IP is masked.
-Each visit gets an explainable risk score from 0–100 with a plain-language breakdown of which signals fired.
-Its patterns highlights recurring patterns like changing IDs on one account (account sharing) or many accounts on one device (multi-accounting).
-You consume the score and anonymity signals through the API and webhooks; your rules decide the outcome, not a black box.
+From a single JavaScript snippet, it detects anonymized connections (VPN, proxy, Tor, datacenter, iCloud Private Relay) and reads them alongside device intelligence, network, OS, and timezone signals, with persistent visitor identification that survives cleared cookies and rotated IPs.
+Each visit gets an explainable risk score from 0 to 100 with a breakdown of which signals fired, and Patterns surface recurring behavior like many accounts on one device.
+You read the score and anonymity signals through the API and webhooks; your own rules decide the outcome.

 2. Spur